A characterization of representable intervals: Intervals

-The proof that the structure defined above constitutes a 2-category is routine and is therefore left to the reader.
-Thus we have the following proposition (a discussion of the generalization of this result, in the cartesian setting, to co-$n$-categories can be found in \cite{Street:PTGS}): \begin{proposition} Suppose $I$ is an interval object in $\EE$.
-Then $\EE$ is a $2$-category with the same objects and arrows, and with 2-cells the homotopies. \end{proposition} Proposition \ref{prop:is_2_cat} has the following evident corollary: \begin{corollary} An interval $I$ in $\EE$ is invertible if and only if, for all objects $A$ and $B$ of $\EE$, the category $\EE(A,B)$ is a groupoid. \end{corollary} \begin{remark} Assuming $\EE$ is a 2-category which is finitely cocomplete in the 2-categorical sense (as discussed, e.g., in Section \ref{section:rep_section} below) there exists for every object $A$ of $\EE$ a cocategory $(A\cdot\mathbf{2})$ obtained by taking the tensor product of $A$ with the category $\mathbf{2}$ (this fact can be found in its dual form in \cite{Street:FYL2}).
-When $\EE$ is simultaneously equipped with a $\cat$-enriched symmetric monoidal closed structure it follows that the 2-category structure on $\EE$ is induced, in the sense of Proposition \ref{prop:is_2_cat}, by the interval $(U\cdot\mathbf{2})$.
-Note that the assumption of $\cat$-enrichedness is necessary. \end{remark}
+The proof that the structure defined above constitutes a sesquicategory is routine and is therefore left to the reader (the associativity and unit laws for horizontal composition following from the coassociative and counit laws for $\Delta$).
+As such, we have the following: \begin{proposition} Suppose $I$ is an interval object in $\EE$ with diagonal $\Delta$.
+Then $\EE$ is a sesquicategory with the same objects and arrows, and with 2-cells the homotopies. \end{proposition} By virtue of Example \ref{remark:comonoid_structure}, it follows that any interval $I$ in $\EE$ induces a sesquicategory structure on $\EE$.
+This will, however, \emph{not} in general be a 2-category since the interchange law need not be satisfied.\footnote{The author is grateful to the referee for pointing out this fact and thereby correcting an error in the original version of this paper, and for suggesting the connection with part (3) of Theorem \ref{theorem:is_2_cat}.} Proposition \ref{prop:is_sesqui_cat} has the following evident corollary: \begin{corollary} An interval $I$ in $\EE$ is invertible if and only if, for all objects $A$ and $B$ of $\EE$, the category $\EE(A,B)$ is a groupoid. \end{corollary} We will now give necessary and sufficient conditions which characterize those cases in which the structure obtained in this way is a genuine 2-category. \begin{theorem} Assuming that $I$ is an interval in $\EE$ equipped with a diagonal $\Delta\colon I\to<150>I\tensor I$, then the following are equivalent: \begin{enumerate} \item $\EE$ is a 2-category, when equipped with the sesquicategory structure from Proposition \ref{prop:is_sesqui_cat}. \item The diagram